pydy/pydy/docs/examples/rattleback.rst

         (R, -friktion * R.ang_vel_in(N))
     ]

-Calculate the position of the contact point as per D. Levinson.
+Calculate the position of the contact point as per the a.m. paper.

 .. jupyter-execute::